Afdusrt/SRCutils/README.md

 # SRCutils

-Utilities for interacting with the speedrun.com platform via curl requests.
+Utilities for interacting with speedrun.com (for farmers, by farmers).

 ## Features:
    -check-updates: check for updates